spacedriveapp/spacedrive/CONTRIBUTING.md

   - This will install FFmpeg and any other required dependencies for Spacedrive to build.
 - For Windows users run using PowerShell: `.\.github\scripts\setup-system.ps1`
   - This will install pnpm, LLVM, FFmpeg and any other required dependencies for Spacedrive to build.
-  - Ensure you run it like documented above as it expects it is executed from the root of the repository.
 - `pnpm i`
 - `pnpm prep` - Runs all necessary codegen & builds required dependencies.